MAAV-Software/mission8/include/vision/depth-utils/README.txt

 virtual void loadNext() = 0;
 	- tells the camera to load in the data from the next (new) frame

-virtual CameraInputBase & operator++();
+virtual CameraInterfaceBase & operator++();
 	- same as loadNext

 virtual int getTag() const;
 	- gets the tag associated with the given camera object (for separating out data collection)

-The CameraInput class and NewCameraInput class both provide implementations of this interface.
+The LegacyCameraInterface class and D400CameraInterface class both provide implementations of this interface.
-The CameraInput class works with the older realsense cameras and probably won't be very necessary moving forward.
+The LegacyCameraInterface class works with the older realsense cameras and probably won't be very necessary moving forward.
-The NewCameraInput class works with the new realsense2 cameras.
+The D400CameraInterface class works with the new realsense2 cameras.

 The data-log class is used to collect test data and store it neatly in directories of binaries.
 It is run as follows: